ROUTING, MOBILE & TELEMATICS FAQs

 What are the benefits of route optimization?

 This productivity improvement can result in lower delivery costs (e.g. distance, vehicles or drivers) or increased delivery capacity.
-More sophisticated route optimization can maximize profit (revenue associated with the delivery minus delivery costs).
+More sophisticated optimization can maximize profit (revenue associated with the delivery minus delivery costs).

 What business challenges does route optimization solve?

-Route optimization can also be used in a more strategic fashion to determine the impact of customer service policy changes, how to serve new customers or markets and changes in vehicle types and driver shifts, for example.
+Optimization can also be used in a more strategic fashion to determine the impact of customer service policy changes, how to serve new customers or markets and changes in vehicle types and driver shifts, for example.

 How much can I potentially save on fuel if I optimize routes?